marie237/World_Happiness/README.md

 # World Happiness
-### Statistical computation and visualisation, Project 2, Group 4,
+### Project 2, Group 4

-Project about World happiness, study https://worldhappiness.report/
+As part of the course *Statistical computation and visualisation* we will study the  [World Happiness Report](https://worldhappiness.report/)

 ## Report and data